 What Food to Store for Emergencies

-Let's get straight to the point: what to store, how to do it, and how to get real value from it.
+Let's get to the point: what to store, how to do it, and how to get real value from it.

-🥫 Non-perishable foods: the system's foundation
+🥫 Non-perishable foods: the foundation of the system

 There's no debate here: you need products with long shelf life, high nutritional value, and minimal external dependence.